Monday, March 23, 2026

 If you’re coming to Long Beach, bring our brand.
 Not half of it.
 Not a whittled down version.

-Burd Chicken Rice will be located at 2930 Clark Ave.
+Burd Chicken Rice is located at 2930 Clark Ave.

 Brian Addison